glasnt/app-json-migrate/README.md

  * `env`:
     - Any declared `env` values are populated as substitution variables, and assigned to the Cloud Run service as environment variables.
-    - `descriptions` are added as comments (TODO but lost in validation)
+    - `descriptions` are added as comments
     - `order` is ignored.